 Limited scholarships are available to online learning degree program students who demonstrate excellent academic achievement, promise, and financial need.

 Applying For Aid

-Vermont Law School's Financial Aid Office is available to prospective students to answer questions and assist throughout the process of applying for aid.
+Vermont Law and Graduate School's Financial Aid Office is available to prospective students to answer questions and assist throughout the process of applying for aid.